 There are a few things to keep in mind when you localize your apps or services for webOS Open Source Edition (OSE).

-You can prepare string resources yourself, or use the localization tool to make string resources generated at build time.
+Prepare multi-language string resources in the guided formats.
+You can prepare string resources yourself, or use a localization tool to make string resources generated at build time.

 Locale identification in webOS OSE